Bullet with Butterfly Wings: In other media

 The song is used, slightly edited, as the title song for the Animal Planet reality television series Whale Wars, which follows the Sea Shepherd Conservation Society as they chase Japanese whalers in the Southern Ocean Whale Sanctuary.
 The song is also used in the South Park episode "Whale Whores", which parodies Whale Wars.

 "Weird Al" Yankovic performed the chorus in "The Alternative Polka" from his Bad Hair Day album.

 The song was featured as a playable track in the video game Guitar Hero 5.

 It was also used in the launch trailer for Dead Space 2.

 The song was the TNA Lockdown wrestling pay-per-view theme song for 2009.

 Parts of the song were used in the exposition of the 2022 film Black Adam.

+A stripped-down remix by A.P.
+Laurenson was uploaded in 2016, which had gone viral and later served as the basis for various trailers, including Rampage in 2018, Call of Duty: Modern Warfare II in 2022, and The Last Voyage of the Demeter in 2023.
+In 2025, the song was used in a live-action trailer for Battlefield 6, in a style similar to the Call of Duty: Modern Warfare II trailer.